What Is Search Intent?

-The key to optimizing for transactional search intent is to make it blatantly clear how the user can convert, and what conversion will mean for them.
+The key to optimizing for transactional search intent is to make it clear how the user can convert and what conversion will mean for them.

 A transactional landing page should follow these principles:

-- Clear CTA: The CTA should be clear, obvious and eye-catching.
-It should stand out from the rest of the page, be the first thing that draws the user’s eye and make it obvious what clicking the button will do.
+Clear CTA: The call-to-action (CTA) should be clear, obvious, and eye-catching.
+It should stand out from the rest of the page, be the first thing that draws the user’s eye, and make it obvious what clicking the button will do.

-- CROed Text: When writing product description text for transactional intent, focus on building trust, creating an emotional tie, and simplifying the decision process for the reader.
-Check out this guide about writing for conversions for more on this topic.
+CROed text: When writing product description text for transactional intent, focus on building trust, creating an emotional tie, and simplifying the decision process for the reader.

 How to Use Search Intent for Your Business

-- Transactional: Ok, these are your money makers.
-Create landing pages for these that allow users to make the transaction/conversion directly on the landing page.
-That means signup forms, lead submission forms, or add to cart buttons.
+Transactional: Ok, these are your money makers.
+Create landing pages that allow users to make the transaction/conversion directly on the landing page.
+That means signup forms, lead submission forms, or add-to-cart buttons.

-- Freebies: If you offer free versions of your products/services, obviously create pages to target these queries.
-Even if you don’t, you can still get value from these users.
-Curate lists of free resources.
-Much like with informational queries, you can use these queries for brand/offer awareness and lead generation.
+Commercial: If you offer free versions of your products and/or services, create pages to target these queries.
+Even if you don’t have a specific product that answers their needs, you can still get value from these users—curate lists of free resources.
+Much like with informational queries, you can use these queries for brand/offer awareness, lead generation, and future conversion.

 SEO Benefits of Intent Targeting

-- More Answer Boxes: Having your content selected for Google’s feature snippets can be a great benefit.
+More answer boxes: Having your content selected for Google’s featured snippets can be a great benefit.
 It allows your pages to rank in position 0 above the first search result.